Cane toads in Australia: Methods to control spread of cane toads in Australia

 In semiarid areas where water is scarce, the construction of toad-proof fences around dams can severely affect toad survival rates by denying them access to water.

 The RSPCA has guidelines for the humane culling of cane toads.
 Inhumane ways are illegal in most states and territories.
 Due to concerns over potential harm to other Australian wildlife species, the use of Dettol as pest control was banned in Western Australia by the Department of Environment and Conservation in 2011.

 Large predators, such as the yellow-spotted monitors and sand goannas, are being fed young, small, cane toads by researchers to create a "food poisoning"-like experience for the predators, in the hope that they will avoid eating adult toads, which might kill them.

 Poisonous sausages containing toad meat are being trialed in the Kimberley (Western Australia) to try to protect native animals from cane toads' deadly impact.
 The Western Australian Department of Environment and Conservation has been working with the University of Sydney to develop baits to train native animals not to eat the toads.
 By blending bits of toad with a nausea-inducing chemical, the baits train the animals to stay away from the amphibians.
 Researcher David Pearson says trials run in laboratories and in remote parts of the Kimberley region of WA are looking promising, although the baits will not solve the cane-toad problem altogether.
 By 2023, field research indicated that the taste aversion project had not been effective in reducing toad-induced northern quoll decline in the Kimberley.
+In 2025, Colossal Bioscience, as part of their thylacine project, announced a three-year plan to edit genes in the northern quoll that would result in offspring that were highly resistant to cane toad poison, with the end goal being to both protect the species and potentially reduce the number of cane toads.